cletomartin/redes1/transport.md

 TCP also assigns numbers to each segment.
 This is known as _sequence number_ and it is generated as follows:

-- The _initial sequence number_ for the first segment is generated randomly.
+- The _initial sequence number_ (ISN) for the first segment is generated randomly.
 It will be typically the first byte number (also generated randomly).
 - The following sequence number will be the previous segment's sequence number plus the number of bytes carried by this previous segment.

    ```{note}